What is the Safest Cookware for 2020?

-Uncoated and non-anodized aluminum cookware can leach heavy metals such as aluminum and lead into food during the cooking process.
+Uncoated and non-anodized aluminum cookware can leach metals such as aluminum and lead into food during the cooking process.
 Acidic foods in particular increase leaching.
-The amount of leaching has been found to be minimal and well under the tolerable level, but it is still a contribution to your heavy metal intake.
+The amount of leaching has been found to be minimal and well under the tolerable level, but it is still a contribution to your overall metal intake.

 Aluminum cookware, especially non-anodized, isn’t as durable as options like cast-iron or ceramic.
 Watch for scratching and corrosion with this type of cookware.